White Doberman History

 Here are some links to the web sites of breeders of

-The White Doberman Pinscher is white due to a mutation which causes a masking of the Doberman's dark color.
+The White Doberman Pinscher is white due to a mutation which causes a dilution of of the Doberman's dark color.
 The term leucistic is the proper term for the genetic changes seen in the White Doberman.The White is Not devoid of all color, even the lightest White Doberman shows contrasting hues of white or cream and shows coloration in the eye (blue).
 As mentioned above, to get white puppies in a litter both parents must have the white recessive gene if a white Doberman is bred to a Doberman of any other color that does not have any white in it's background then none of the pups in the litter from that mating will be white.
 If A white is bred to a Doberman of a different color who has white in it's background then some of the pups in the litter from that mating will be white.
 White Dobermans bred to to White Dobermans produce litters with only white puppies.
+Here is a link to a site which explains the difference between leucistic animals and albino animals:

 Leucistic Animal Sites